bravesoftdz/extjs-loader-sample/readme.md

         'Ext.layout.*'
     ],
 ```
-If you are using any Ext component what is not required then you will see an error like:
+If you are using any Ext component which is not required then you will see an error like:
 > Uncaught Error: [Ext.createByAlias] Unrecognized alias: layout.vbox
 >     at Ext.Inventory.instantiateByAlias (client-app.entry.js:1)
 >     at Object.factory